Evaristo Martelo Paumán: Reception and legacy

-Since the late 1880s Martelo was sporadically acknowledged in local provincial or even regional press as “notable escritor”, “inspirado poeta” or “admirado poeta gallego”, earning a few homage articles.
-His 1921 entry to Real Academia Gallego elevated him to the status of official authority on Galician language, but it was hardly recognized beyond his native region and even in La Coruña press he was presented as a bit of an eccentric.
-Except periodicals focused on aristocracy, his passing away was noted only in local press; Boletín de la Real Academia Gallega dedicated him a brief necrological piece which noted departure of “uno de los poetas que han manejado con mayor soltura y elegancia el léxico regional; uno de los gallegos de más fervoroso amor por la tierra nativa".
+Since the late 1880s Martelo was sporadically acknowledged in local provincial or even regional press as "notable escritor", "inspirado poeta" or "admirado poeta gallego", earning a few homage articles.
+His 1921 entry to Real Academia Gallega elevated him to the status of official authority on Galician language, but it was hardly recognized beyond his native region and even in La Coruña press he was presented as a bit of an eccentric.
+Except periodicals focused on aristocracy, his death was noted only in local press; Boletín de la Real Academia Gallega dedicated him a brief necrological piece which noted departure of "uno de los poetas que han manejado con mayor soltura y elegancia el léxico regional; uno de los gallegos de más fervoroso amor por la tierra nativa".

 Following death Martelo mostly went into oblivion.
 Rarely some of his poems got re-published in the press; he was dedicated sub-chapters in a 1944 work on Galician Traditionalism and in a 1957 anthology of poesía gallega; in the 1950s Centro Gallego in Madrid organized a commemorative poetry session.
 In 1967 he earned few pages in the in-depth synthesis of history of the Galician literature and in the mid-1970s he was noted in few paragraphs of a study on Galician Carlism.
 Since the 1980s he is usually acknowledged in galleguista works, appropriate mentions ranging from few lines to a few pages.
 In 2004 he earned a PhD thesis, in 2013 re-sized to a monographic article.

 Historians see Martelo as an important, though rather not a first-rate contributor to Galician literature.
-Some recognized him as “un dos máis inspirados e correitos poetos galegos”, others prefer to credit him for the first drama and the first satire ever written in Galician.
+Some recognized him as "un dos máis inspirados e correitos poetos galegos", others prefer to credit him for the first drama and the first satire ever written in Galician.
 Many note his non-tangible contribution to rexurdimento galego, namely this of the Cova Céltica intellectual who inspired other writers.
-His poetic style is praised for charm, “unha unérxica dicción” and sincerity, though criticized for “somewhat licentious versification”, “missing sense of form”, abuse of conversational tone and “lira de seco e duro cordaxe".
-However, it seems agreed that he has earned "relevant place in history of the Galician literature”.
+His poetic style is praised for charm, "unha unérxica dicción" and sincerity, though criticized for "somewhat licentious versification", "missing sense of form", abuse of conversational tone and "lira de seco e duro cordaxe".
+However, it seems agreed that he has earned "relevant place in history of the Galician literature".

 In popular discourse Martelo is occasionally noted in Galician or Carlist cyberspace.
 There are streets named after him in Culleredo and Vimianzo.
 In 2001 his great-grandson organized a commemorative literary evening.
 In 2014 the Galician authorities co-funded publication of his poetic anthology, which in turn triggered a few press articles.
 Most of Martelo's numerous estates have changed hands since his death.
-The most iconic one, his preferred summer residence Castillo de Vimianzo, following changing fortunes is currently the property of local ayuntamiento, which turned it into a tourist attraction; the municipal authorities use it as the setting for “Noite no Castelo”, a nightly event which includes reading of Martelo's poetry.
+The most iconic one, his preferred summer residence Castillo de Vimianzo, following changing fortunes is currently the property of local ayuntamiento, which turned it into a tourist attraction; the municipal authorities use it as the setting for "Noite no Castelo", a nightly event which includes reading of Martelo's poetry.
 Some of his papers are stored in the regional Galician archive.